128 AD Missile Regiment

 128 Air Defence Missile Regiment is an Air Defence regiment of the Indian Army.

 Formation

 The regiment was raised on 1 April 1951 as a territorial army regiment at Arakkonam, Tamil Nadu.
 The first commanding officer was Lieutenant Colonel Atma Singh Pannu, MBE.

 History

 At the time of its formation, the regiment was equipped with Bofors 40 mm L-60 anti-aircraft guns.
 The unit served at Arakkonam, Ferozepur and Madhopur.

 On 15 September 1973, the unit was converted into a regular air defence regiment.
 It was equipped with L/70 guns and SFM radar.
 It served in Bombay, Udhampur, Jamnagar, Ferozepur, Srinagar and Surat.

 The war cry of the regiment is Ek Sau Atthai Karo Chadhai, Ek Sau Atthai Do or Die.

+On 31 March 2024, another test of Akash missiles were carried out successfully 128 AD Missile Regiment.